kyleerhabor/treehouse/README.md

 2. On the URL Generator page, select the identify scope and redirect URI mentioned previously, and use the generated URL to authorize the application
-3. In the URL that was redirected to, copy the code query parameter value and run `clojure -X:server:discord :code '"..."'` where `...` is the code.
+3. In the URL that was redirected to, copy the code query parameter value and run `clojure -X:server:discord :code '"..."'` where `...` is the code

 The last step will exchange the token for an access and refresh token the project will use to communicate with Discord.
-If you already have one, run `clojure -X:server:discord :token '"..."' :refresh '"..."'` instead where token associates the access token and refresh associates the refresh token.
+If you already have one, run `clojure -X:server:discord :token '"..."' :refresh '"..."'` instead, where `:token` associates the access token and `:refresh` associates the refresh token.

 ### GitHub